 We are a Cayman Islands company and all of our assets are located outside of the United States.
 Substantially all of our current operations are conducted in China.
 In addition, a significant majority of our current directors and officers are nationals and residents of countries other than the United States and a substantial portion of their assets are located outside the United States.
-Substantially all of the assets of these persons are located outside the United States.
-As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States in the event that you believe that your rights have been infringed under the United States federal securities laws or otherwise.
+Substantially all of the assets of these persons are located outside the United States in the event that you believe that your rights have been infringed under the United States federal securities laws or otherwise.
 Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of China may render you unable to enforce a judgment against our assets or the assets of our directors and officers.